-All our priority areas – Prevent, Get Ready, Promote, and Communicate are interlinked.
+All our priority areas – Prevent Harm, Prepare to Learn, Promote Well-Being, and Pursue Solutions are interlinked.
 Our theory of change identifies the family as a key focal point, so we offer integrated, holistic services across generations and at all stages of the immigration journey to encourage healthy paths to success and fulfillment.

 While we support anyone who walks through our doors, over our 27 years of experience, we have developed expertise serving the Arab, Middle Eastern, North African, Muslim, and South Asian (AMENAMSA) immigrant and refugee communities.
 Our staff speak 36 languages, including Arabic, Bengali, Farsi, Hindi, Nepali, Pashto, Punjabi, Urdu, and Wakhi.

 AAFSC stands strictly against racism, colorism, classism, segregation, homophobia, xenophobia, sectarianism, sexism, ableism, ageism and all other forms of oppression.
 As an anti-racist organization, we recognize the importance of allyship and join the Movement for Black Lives, LGBTQIA+ community members, and all those who experience othering in solidarity and collective action.

 Our services are culturally and linguistically competent.
 This means that our staff and leadership represent the communities we serve.
 We understand and respect the nuances, traditions, customs, and religious practices of our communities and we can speak the various languages of those we serve.Our Priorities